Navigating the 10 Stages of the Procurement Cycle

 Pro Tip: Once you have completed your market research, produce a market summary document that details your key findings.

 3. Compile a list of suitable suppliers

 Pro Tip: Make sure you are shortlisting vendors with your top priorities in mind.
-Priorities may include driving innovation throughout the supply chain, sourcing locally, efficiency, cost reduction, or fostering a close working relationship with your supplier.
+Priorities may include sourcing locally, improving efficiency, and cost reduction.
+You may also be looking to drive innovation throughout the supply chain or foster a closer working relationship with your supplier.